eurekasfray/mono/README.md

 # Conventions

+* The filenames in this workflow all have the same general naming scheme.
+That is, each filename stores information.
+Each piece of information is separated by the underscore character.
+The most important information should appear first, followed by the least important.
+The goal of the filename is to provide as much information as necessary to the viewer.
+The naming scheme goes like this: *[information]_[information]_[information]_[...].[extension]*.
+For example, a *shot project file* has this naming scheme: *[sceneNumber]_[shotNumber]_[shotName].[extension].
 * *n* may padded with zeroes (e.g. 001) or it may not (e.g. 1).
 * *name* is written in lowerCamelCase.
 * *title* is written in UpperCamelCase.